alexishevia/izinput/docs/README.md

 5. Parse playbook lines bigger than `localFile.lineCount`, and apply the actions to `localFile.store`.
 6. Update the `localFile.lineCount` value.
 7. Save the new `localFile` into `AsyncStorage`.

+Note: if `remoteFile.path` is different than `localFile.path`, `localFile` is invalidated.
+A new sync runs assuming a blank local state.

 ### Upload localActions